PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

 Why Use PAMM over Copy Trading?

 1) The first advantage With PAMM the funds allocated by copiers becomes the “entire capital” of the trading account.
 This means there’s virtually no latency – or slippage when trading takes place.
+Trades aren’t replicated to followers but are executed once with the allocated capital from the investors.

 The trader only has access to his own capital within the entire pool of funds – but his trade sizes are automatically “scaled-up” in exact proportion to the full amount that’s allocated to him by his copiers.